ISCHEMIC STROKE / COMPLICATIONS

 Infectious complications

-- fever is most commonly caused by respiratory infection
+- fever is most commonly caused by respiratory infections

-- prevention of aspiration bronchopneumonia: early detection of dysphagia, early indication for NG tube
+- preventive measures for aspiration bronchopneumonia include early detection of dysphagia and early indication for NG tube placement

 Metabolic disorders